Mstarr85/Professional-Materials/README.md

 <img width="1440" alt="Screen Shot 2020-04-14 at 10 22 40 AM" src="https://user-images.githubusercontent.com/53281244/79266456-997b1b00-7e65-11ea-9a92-e5c26015153b.png">

-# Updated-Portfolio
+# Professional-Materials

 ## Description

-   * This is the most recent version of my Portfolio that will give the user a snapshot of my work as a Software Developer
+   This is the most recent version of my Portfolio that will give the user a snapshot of my work as a Software Developer

 ## Installation Instructions